 Due to this, using your Hero Power effectively is key to being successful with the class.
-You should maintain your Wicked Knife charges at all times and avoid using them to deal 1 damage to the opponent's hero.
+You should maintain yourcharges at all times and avoid using them to deal 1 damage to the opponent's hero.
 Clearing your opponent's minions to gain an advantage on the board is usually much more beneficial than the 1 damage to the opponent, and in the situation where you have no other target to hit, you would usually rather carry your weapon charge into the next turn to avoid having to spend the Mana again to re-equip a weapon.

 Rogue is best played as a Tempo class.
 By combining the Hero Power strategies outlined above with Rogue's low cost removal spells, you can often remove the opponent's minions for less Mana than they have used to play them, which will gain you a small advantage on each turn, eventually compounding into winning the game.